CarloLepelaars/pi-digits/README.md

 # pi-digits
 Compute nth digit of Pi using an asymptotic formula from [Plouffe (2022)](https://arxiv.org/abs/2201.12601).

-Currently implemented in the following programming languages:
+Implemented in the following programming languages:
-- Python
+- Python (Python 3.11+)

 ## Explanation